 Adult Scoliosis Diagnosis

 It is very important to accurately diagnose and characterize adult scoliosis.
 Treatments are directed specifically based on this accurate diagnosis.
-There are many conservative treatments used to treat this disease including:
+There are many conservative back pain treatments used to treat this disease including:

 - Physical therapy

 In circumstances where conservative treatments fail to achieve pain relief and restoration of function, surgery may be indicated.
 Patients who are candidates for surgery usually have some combination of back pain, leg pain, leg weakness, or even changes in gait and difficulty walking.
 Surgery may also be recommended based on the severity of the deformity.